gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 minimizing the possibility of leaking the cache adapter's credentials.

-This implies [S3 cache adapter](#the-runnerscaches3-section), if configured to use IAM instance profile, will use the profile attached with GitLab Runner's machine.
+This implies [S3 cache adapter](#the-runnerscaches3-section), if configured to use IAM instance profile, will use the profile attached with the GitLab Runner machine.
-Similarly for [GCS cache adapter](#the-runnerscachegcs-section), if configured to use the `CredentialsFile`, the file needs to be present on GitLab Runner's machine.
+Similarly for [GCS cache adapter](#the-runnerscachegcs-section), if configured to use the `CredentialsFile`, the file needs to be present on the GitLab Runner machine.

 Below is a table containing a summary of `config.toml`, cli options and ENV variables for `register`: